 I have to fight with myself to avoid getting chocolate and some bottle of red wine.
 I feel that desire for sweets and wine raises with the level of constant fatigue.

 The appetite is average, I eat more to fuel me not to enjoy the food.
-By the same time I fell hunger between meals and grab for a snack.
+By the same time I feel hungry between meals and grab for a snack.

 I know I’m in a good shape and my state of fitness raises when:

 The workout on the paper seems harder than it is in reality.
-I have the feeling I can do whatever I want and still have the energy.
+I have the feeling I can do whatever I want and still have energy left.

-I’ve a good appetite, but don’t need the snacks between meals.
+I’ve a good appetite, but don’t need snack between meals.
 I feel the food gets better processed and I get more out of each meal.

-It’s easy to fall into sleep and to wake up.
+It’s easy to fall asleep and to wake up.

 I feel and look lean.